Miracloon/pflotran-documentation/source/theory_guide/mode_general.rst

    \kappa = \kappa_{\rm dry} + \sqrt{s_l^{}} (\kappa_{\rm sat} - \kappa_{\rm dry}),

-where :math:`\kappa_{\rm dry}` and :math:`\kappa_{\rm sat}` are dry and fully saturated rock thermal conductivities.
+where :math:`\kappa_{\rm dry}` and :math:`\kappa_{\rm sat}` are dry and fully saturated rock thermal conductivities, respectively.

 The Darcy velocity of the :math:`\alpha^{th}` phase is equal to